 Its average constantly sick was 45.78 (50.53/1000 mean strength).
 The average sick time to each soldier was 18.44 days.
 The average duration of cases of sickness was 26.91 days.

-The 1st/Gloucestershire Regiment was in Pembroke Camp Barracks for 1 month and Isola Gate for 10 months.
-It embarked for Egypt on 21 Nov 1895.
+21 Nov 1895 The 1st/Gloucestershire Regiment was in Pembroke Camp Barracks for 1 month and Isola Gate for 10 months.
+It embarked for Egypt in November 1895 and for Bombay from Egypt on 6 February 1897.

 The following were buried at Rinella Military Cemetery in 1895: